 "Arts education is an integral part of the development of the whole person," said L. Steven Winlock, Ed.D., Executive Director, SCOE Leadership Institute.
 "Our workshop participants are exploring new approaches to better integrate arts education into the Common Core Standards and curriculum.
 The ultimate goal is to enhance students' overall personal growth."

 The workshop includes "field trips" to attend local performances at the Mondavi Center, the Sacramento Ballet, Crocker Art Museum, and Music Circus (California Musical Theater), which serve as 2013 Arts Academy partners.
 UC Davis Extended Learning credits are available through the program.

-For more information about future SCOE Leadership Institute Arts Academy programs, contact Kristen Coyle: (916) 228-2538.
+For more information about future SCOE Leadership Institute Arts Academy programs, call (916) 228-2538.